Precise Statistical Analysis of Classification Accuracies for Adversarial Training: Prelude: two regimes for adversarial training

 \end{definition} We note that our notion of robust separability is closely related to the standard notion of separability by a linear classifier.
 In particular, using a simple rescaling argument\footnote{\eqref{eq:serp-def}$\Rightarrow$\eqref{eq:serp-def2}: Scaling by $\frac{1}{\eps\qnorm{\bth}}$ we see that $y_i\<x_i,\tilde{\bth}\> >1$ for $\tilde{\bth} = \frac{\bth}{\eps\qnorm{\bth}}$, and $\qnorm{\tilde{\bth}} = \frac{1}{\eps}$ by definition. \eqref{eq:serp-def2}$\Rightarrow$\eqref{eq:serp-def}: Letting $c=\frac{1}{\eps\qnorm{\bth}}\ge 1$, we also have $y_i\<x_i, c\bth\>>1$.
 Substituting for $c$ and rearranging the terms we get \eqref{eq:serp-def}.} one can rewrite condition \ref{eq:serp-def} as follows

 Therefore, robust separability is akin to linear separability of the data but with a budget constraint on the $\ell_q$ norm of the coefficients of the classifier.

 When the training data is $(\eps, q)$-separable (with $\ell_q$ the dual norm of $\ell_p$), then the minimax estimator $\hth^\eps$ becomes unbounded and achieves zero adversarial training loss in~\eqref{eq:inner}.
 In other words, one can completely interpolate the data.
 This is due to the fact that if $\bth$ is an ($\epsilon,q$)-separator, then $c\bth$ with $c\to \infty$ leads to zero adversarial training loss and since the loss is nonnegative it is optimal.
-Although $\hth^\eps$ becomes unbounded in the separable regime, what matters for classification estimate $\widehat{y}_i = \sign(\<\x_i,\hth^\eps\>)$ is the direction of $\hth^\eps$.
+Although the norm of $\hth^\eps$ tends to infinity in the separable regime, what matters for {our linear classifier} is the direction of $\hth^\eps$.
 However, in this separable regime even the direction of the optimal solution ($\frac{\hth^\eps}{\twonorm{\hth^\eps}}$) may not be unique.
 Even though there may be multiple optimal directions it is possible to show that the direction that gradient descent converges to is a specific maximum margin classifier.
 We formally state this result which is essentially a direct consequence of~\cite{lyu2019gradient, ji2018risk} below. \begin{propo} Consider the adversarial training loss

-with the loss $\ell(t)$ obeying certain technical assumptions\footnote{See \cite[Assumption S3 in Appendix F]{lyu2019gradient}} which are satisfied for common classification losses such as logistic, exponential, and hinge losses.
+with the loss $\ell(t)$ obeying certain technical assumptions\footnote{See \cite[Assumption S3 in Appendix F]{lyu2019gradient}.
+We list these assumptions in Appendix~\ref{app:pro:SVM} for readers' convenience.} which are satisfied for common classification losses such as logistic, exponential, and hinge losses.
 Then, the gradient descent iterates

 with a sufficiently small step size $\mu$ obey

 where $\tth^\eps$ is the solution to the following max-margin problem

 \end{propo}